Cheese bars Filipino-style are the perfect sweet and salty treat. Tender but firm, easy to make, a childhood favourite.

 Love everything cheesy, sweet and savoury?
 Try these other recipes where cheese is the star:

-- Imagine oooey gooey cheese custard nestled in a flaky butter crust.
-These baked lava cheese tarts are luxurious and incredibly delicious.
+- Creamy cheese custard inside a buttery crust.
+These Hokkaido cheese tarts are luxurious and incredibly delicious.

 - Lemon cream cheese puff pastry braid is a delicious, lemony, buttery treat perfect with your morning coffee or afternoon tea.
 Made with ready-made puff pastry and a luxurious lemon cream cheese filling.